 - Flexible ducts may be cut to the required length and spliced with sheet metal sleeves and clamps.
 Keep all ducts as short and straight as possible.
 Avoid sharp bends.
 Please follow all instructions packed with duct. - Flexible ducts can be secured to the corresponding collars with the provided clamps.
 After the inner duct is connected to the collar, pull the insulation and plastic sleeve over the connection and clamp.
-NOTE: To prevent a loss in cooling capacity, make sure all connections are tight. - Homes with multiple supply ducts (or special applications), a Y fitting is available for dividing the supply air to different areas of the home for more efficient cooling.
+NOTE: To prevent a loss in cooling capacity, make sure all connections are tight. - Ducts may be spliced with sheet metal sleeves and clamps. - After the inner duct is connected to the proper fitting, the insulation and plastic sleeve should be pulled over the connection and clamped. - Homes with multiple supply ducts (or special applications), a Y fitting is available to divide the supply air so it can be ducted to different areas of the home for more efficient cooling.
 NOTE: For maximum performance, insulate the Y fitting.